vegaprotocol/documentation/docs/tutorials/building_a_bot/adding-a-liquidity-commitment.md

     )
 ```

-There are obviously occasions currently, such as a crash, which would mean this cancellation was not called.
-If adapting this setup to run on a production market then it would be wise to make this more robust, or at least have a separate script simply to cancel.
+There are occasions currently, such as a crash, which would mean this cancellation was not called.
+If adapting this setup to run on a production market, then it would be wise to make this more robust, or at least have a separate script simply to cancel.

-Now that we have these two components, you can once more run with `python -m main` and see your liquidity commitment appear on the Console.
-You may also see some liquidity provision orders be created depending upon what you are quoting in your standard limit orders.
+Now that you have these two components, you can once more run with `python -m main` and see your liquidity commitment appear on Console.
+You may also see some liquidity provision orders be created depending on what you are quoting in your standard limit orders.

-Now that you have a liquidity commitment, and if you haven't already, you may want to look at the [other tutorial](adding-an-external-price.md) at this level where we add in an external price feed to base our pricing on.
+Now that you have a liquidity commitment, and if you haven't already, you may want to look at the [other tutorial](adding-an-external-price.md) at this level where you can add in an external price feed to base pricing on.